 Dry areas with sandy soils are the preferred habitat for the Eastern Hog-nosed Snake.
 It hunts for amphibians (primarily toads) along the edges of swamps, bogs, and marshes.
 This snake can be seen in meadows and grasses along rivers, beaches, and railroad tracks.
 It also can be found in open pine or deciduous forests.

-The Eastern Hog-nosed Snake is a hypothetical species in Vermont.
+The Eastern Hog-nosed Snake is an unconfirmed species in Vermont.
 This snake was first photographed in Vermont in 2009.
 There are a total of three photo-verified reports of this snake in the last twenty years from Vermont and eight other unverified reports.
 Two of the three reports accompanied by photos come from Vernon.
 These photographs are of two young snakes found about 2 miles apart in the same year.
-Nearby reports from New York State have come from towns bordering Sandgate and Fair Haven, Vermont.
-Nearby reports from Massachusetts come from towns bordering Vernon.
 Although this is a good sign that there may be a breeding population in the state, there have been no confirmed records of adult snakes yet in Vermont.
 With a few photographed records of adult snakes, the Eastern Hog-nosed Snake can possibly be moved onto the confirmed species list of snakes in Vermont.
 Please report all sightings of this species in Vermont.
 Take photos if possible!

 - Heterodon platirhinos at the Animal Diversity website